 The point of a strategic plan is to track your company’s strategic progress over a certain period of time.
 It outlines where you want to be in the future and how you plan on getting there—making it a powerful tool for reaching your critical goals.

-But future planning can often seem daunting.
-But planning only one year in advance doesn’t give you enough time to adjust your strategy, and you may lose sight of the direction you want your company to take.
-And if you look out 10 years you may end up gridlocked, unable to clearly see that far into the future.
+Future planning can often seem daunting.
+Even so, planning only one year in advance doesn’t give you enough time to adjust your strategy, and you may lose sight of the direction you want your company to take.
+And if you look out 10 years from now you may end up gridlocked, unable to clearly see that far into the future.
 So while the five-year strategic plan isn’t a rule, it is a sweet spot.